MEDIABLOCKAI/docs/general/learn-about-the-MBC-platform/interoperability.md

 Multichain has already enabled transfers for **Media Block Network Coin’s native Media Block Network token** between the Media Block Network Coin blockchain and Ethereum, BNB Chain (formerly Binance Smart Chain) and Polygon. **WETH and USDC** transfers via Multichain are available between Media Block Network Coin and Ethereum.
 Beefy Finance’s **BIFI token** can be bridged to and from almost all the networks that Multichain supports.
 The **agEUR** stablecoin can be transferred between Media Block Network Coin and Ethereum, BNB Chain, Fantom, Harmony and Avalanche.&#x20;

-The bridge interface is accessible [here](https://app.multichain.org/#/router). &#x20;
+The bridge interface is accessible [#here];

 ### The ChainPort Bridge

 ChainPort's bridges are permissionless.
 This means that anyone can bridge a token from Ethereum to any other supported chain (including Media Block Network Coin), even if the token has not been ported, yet.

 In addition to Media Block Network Coin, the list of chains added to ChainPort includes **Ethereum, BSC, Polygon and Avalanche**.
-The bridge interface can be found [here](https://app.chainport.io/).&#x20;
+The bridge interface can be found [#here];

 **IMPORTANT!!!** Please note that ChainPort currently only supports transfers of tokens that originate on the Ethereum mainnet.
 Also, ChainPort's wrappers on Media Block Network Coin for the **popular Ethereum-originating tokens such as USDC, WETH, USDT, etc**. will by design be different from the currently existing ones that were created using the Media Block NetworkFi bridge. **We currently do not recommend users to bridge those tokens to Media Block Network Coin using ChainPort**. &#x20;